 Student and Employee Responsibility for Safety and Security

-- Never park, stop or stand in fire lanes around the complex.
-This could cause a serious delay in the response time for fire fighters in the event of a fire emergency on campus.
+- Strictly obey traffic and parking regulations on campus.
+This could cause a serious delay in the response time for fire fighters or other emergency response personnel in the event of a fire or other emergency on campus.

-- Keep personal items that can be stolen inside locked lockers.
+- Keep personal items inside locked lockers.

 Campus Crime Prevention Programs